mjainamshah/FINAL-PROJECT-PHASE-1/README.md

     - A user can learn about individual products in the Catalogue

 ## Known Bugs
-    The application images dissapears in heroku
-    Otherwise application works perfectly well, no bugs.
+    All  applications fabricated are working well, no issues.

 ## Technologies used
     - JAVASCRIPT